-Evaluator Instructions
+Evaluator Comments

-Identify 1-2 individual or professional developmental goals/objectives for the review period.
-Define the knowledge/skill you want to develop, rationale for why it is important to your current/future performance, action steps to be taken, additional key resources necessary to successfully achieve each objective (e.g., required resources, tools, training or other kinds of support), and a general timeline for completion.
+Employee Instructions Evaluator Instructions Identify 1-2 individual or professional developmental goals/objectives for the review Please work with the employee to ne the knowledge/skill you want to develop, rationale for why it is your current/future performance, action steps to be taken, additional key developing appropriate steps.
+Provide comments on how you will support the resources necessary to successfully achieve each objective (e.g., required resources, tools, training or other kinds of support), and a general timeline for completion. employee in these developmental opportunities.
+III.
+GOALS FOR REVIEW PERIOD (O PTIONAL) Employee Comments